 As we begin a new school year let us instil a feeling of hope within one another.
 As a staff our mission is to maintain a positive, safe and caring environment where each person feels a sense of belonging and that they are valued for their contributions to the St. Kateri Tekakwitha school community.
 It is within this positive and welcoming environment that each of us can strive to achieve to our potential.

-Working in partnership with Father Pawel and the St. Margaret Mary Parish team, our school families are an integral part of our school community.
+Working in partnership with Father Arpee and the St. Margaret Mary Parish team, our school families are an integral part of our school community.
 We will strive to maintain an environment where relationships and friendships are nurtured and where an emphasis is placed on social and emotional well-being.
 A positive and respectful partnership is integral to ensuring your children receive the best educational experience possible.
 All parents are encouraged to be actively involved in their child’s schooling.

 With the guidance of the Holy Spirit, positive relationships, trust and respectful communication we will work together for the shared purpose of helping the children in our care to be the best they can be - spiritually, intellectually, emotionally, and socially.
 Our children are our Catholic leaders of tomorrow.
-As we embark on the 2019-2020 school year may we all strive for academic excellence and to be a constant living expression of God’s kindness to others.
+As we embark on this school year may we all strive for academic excellence and to be a constant living expression of God’s kindness to others.

 “Let your light shine.”
 (Matthew 5:16)

 Mrs. T. Brown